zetian-jia/TVC/README.md

 docker pull public.ecr.aws/e5r9o8m6/watchmakergenomics/tvc:latest

 ### Run directly
-docker run --rm public.ecr.aws/e5r9o8m6/watchmakergenomics/tvc:latest -h
+docker run -it --rm public.ecr.aws/e5r9o8m6/watchmakergenomics/tvc:latest -h

+> Note: the `-it` allows for the progress bar to become visible when run.

 ## Overview

 TVC performs variant calling while accounting for **CpG context** — both in the reference genome and in the observed read data.
 The algorithm models general noise using a **binomial distribution**, then estimates the most likely genotype (homozygous reference, heterozygous, or homozygous alternate) given observed allele counts and error rate parameters.
-This is inspired by the algorithm for determining genotypes in CpG that is used in [Rastair](https://bitbucket.org/bsblabludwig/rastair/src/master/) .
+This is inspired by the algorithm for determining genotypes in CpG that is used in [Rastair](https://bitbucket.org/bsblabludwig/rastair/src/master/) which was developed Benjamin Schuster-Böckler's lab at the University of Oxford, Ludwig Institute for Cancer Research.

 ---

-## Assumptions and Input requirements
+## Assumptions and Input Requirements

 - TVC assumes diploid genotypes.
 - TVC assumes that the orientation of either R1 or R2 is in the same orientation of the original molecule.
 This means adapters that do not preserve orientation such as AB adapters are not supported.